Aitysh Film: International Film Festival 'Kyrgyzstan - Land of Short Films'

-Since 2011, Aitysh Film, together with the Department of Cinematography of the Kyrgyz Republic and with the assistance of the International Humanitarian Cooperation Fund has hosted an annual international film festival Kyrgyzstan - Land of Short Films for the Commonwealth of Independent States, the Baltic States, and Georgia.
-The festival has two competition programs, National and International, and awards are given in four categories: Best Film, Best Director, Special Jury Prize, and People's Choice Award.
+Since 2011, Aitysh Film, together with the Department of Cinematography of the Kyrgyz Republic and with the support of the International Humanitarian Cooperation Fund has hosted the annual international film festival Kyrgyzstan - Land of Short Films for the Commonwealth of Independent States, the Baltic States, and Georgia.
+The festival has two competition programs, National and International, and awards presented in four categories: Best Film, Best Director, Special Jury Prize, and People's Choice Award.
 By tradition, the opening of the festival on 12 December marks the birthday of the famous national author Chingiz Aitmatov who died in 2008.
 Aitmatov was also a screenwriter and former Head of the Union of Filmmakers of Kyrgyzstan.